 Current Admission Criteria Proposed Admission Criteria Online Application for Admission into a Graduate Degree Program.
-No change Official transcript from an accredited institution demonstrating completion of a four-year Bachelor's degree (or equivalent in the case of an international institution) and official transcripts from all colleges or universities attended.
+No change • Official transcript from an accredited institution demonstrating completion of a four-year Bachelor's degree (or equivalent in the case of an international institution) and official transcripts from all colleges or universities attended.
 No change One-page Statement of Purpose No change Resume No change Two letters of reference from professional and/or academic sources.
-No change
+No change Official GMAT score required for AMBA and Full-Time MBA.
 Official GMAT score required for AMBA and Full-Time MBA.
-Official GMAT score required for AMBA and Full-Time MBA.
 GMAT (or GRE) scores (optional).
-Applicants who submit a transcript Applicants who submit a transcript demonstrating a conferred graduate demonstrating a conferred graduate degree degree may request a GMAT waiver. may request a GMAT waiver.
-Applicants with a cumulative Applicants with a cumulative undergraduate undergraduate GPA of 3.50 or better GPA of 3.50 or better from UTEP or a from UTEP or a comparably accredited comparably accredited University may University may request a GMAT waiver. request a GMAT waiver.
+Applicants who submit a transcript demonstrating a conferred graduate degree may request a GMAT waiver.
+Applicants who submit a transcript demonstrating a conferred graduate degree may request a GMAT waiver. • Applicants with a cumulative undergraduate GPA of 3.50 or better from UTEP or a comparably accredited University may request a GMAT waiver.
+Applicants with a cumulative undergraduate GPA of 3.50 or better from UTEP or a comparably accredited University may request a GMAT waiver.
 Official TOEFL score of at least 550 (paper based) for international students.
 Evidence demonstrating English proficiency (for non- native English speakers).
 See UTEP Graduate School website for information and requirements (click here).
 Official TOEFL score as set forth by the Graduate School of at least 550 (paper based) for international students.
 Evidence demonstrating English proficiency (for non- native English speakers).
 See UTEP Graduate School website for information and requirements (click here).

-3. U. T. Tyler: Approval to establish a Bachelor of Science in Computer Engineering degree program
+3. U. T. Tyler: Approval to establish a Bachelor of Science in Computer Engineering degree program a. establish a Bachelor of Science in Computer Engineering degree program at U. T. Tyler; and b. submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.